Table Of Contents

 1. Signup to create a business account

-The foremost thing is to create an account with a unique username or, in Twitter terminology, ‘handle’.
+Before deciding on themes and polls for your first tweet ideas, the foremost thing is to create an account with a unique username or, in Twitter terminology, ‘handle’.
 Since the public identifies your business with it, it has to be unique yet make sense to the followers.
 A business account can choose the brand’s name as the handle or use keywords relevant to the business.
 Also, ensure that it is short, easy to read, and relatable to your customers.

 Below is an example of a username that indicates the name of the brand as well as the keyword: